DoSomething/rogue/docs/features/clubs.md

 ## Viewing a club

-Currently, clubs can only be viewed through the API using the Club ID e.g. https://activity.dosomething.org/api/v3/clubs/1
+The full list of clubs can be viewed at https://activity.dosomething.org/clubs.
+Individual clubs via appending the ID, e.g. https://activity.dosomething.org/clubs/1.

 ## Updating a user's club